At A Glance

 Purpose

-To collect price data on items in six different categories (groceries, housing, utilities, transportation, health care, and miscellaneous goods and services) from metropolitan areas in the United States (US).
+To collect price data on items in six different categories (groceries, housing, utilities, transportation, health care, and miscellaneous goods and services) from metropolitan areas in the United States (U.S.).

 Target Population

-Metropolitan statistical areas (MSAs) in the US.
-A city in a non-metropolitan county may participate if the county population exceeds 50,000 and if the population of the city to be priced exceeds 35,000.
+Metropolitan statistical areas (MSAs) in the U.S. A city in a non-metropolitan county may participate if the county population exceeds 50,000 and if the population of the city to be priced exceeds 35,000.

 Conducted